Jamill-hallak/Cross_chain_swap/README.md

 # Getting Started
 To run the test suite, follow these steps:

-Clone the repository: git clone <>
+1. Clone the repository: git clone <https://github.com/Jamill-hallak/Cross_chain_swap.git>
-Install the required dependencies: npm install Configure the test environment and network settings if needed.
+2. Install the required dependencies: npm install
+3. Configure the test environment and network settings if needed.
+You may need to modify the `hardhat.config.js` file in the project's root directory to set up the desired network settings and test accounts.
-Run the tests: npm test
+4. Run the tests: npx hardhat test

 # Test Coverage
 The test suite covers the following scenarios: